 We can help

-Together with our partners, the NYS Network for Youth Success and the Early Care and Learning Council, we provide afterschool programs, daycare providers, and their surrounding communities with tools, resources, and one-on-one guidance to increase participation in CACFP.
-Contact Krista Hesdorfer, Child Nutrition Programs Specialist, for assistance.
+We provide afterschool programs, daycare providers, and their surrounding communities with tools, resources, and one-on-one guidance to increase participation in CACFP.
+Contact Kayla Snyder, CACFP Outreach and Engagement Specialist, for assistance.

 Stay up to date